Where can I buy new Cúrate flavors?

 LaCroix does not contain any genetically modified organisms (GMO) therefore LaCroix is Non-GMO.

-The pH level of LaCroix varies by flavor and is slightly less acidic than traditional soft drinks, 100% juice and juice drinks, and other typical beverages without the calories!
+The pH level of LaCroix varies by flavor and is less acidic than traditional soft drinks, 100% juice and juice drinks, and other typical beverages without the calories!
 If there are any concerns about your acidity consumption, please consult your physician.